If you cannot find answers to your queries in this page, contact us.

 8. Will I still be able to access my study-unit area/s after the academic year has ended?

-Archived VLEs will remain accessible to tutors and students for revision purposes etc.
+In line with the VLE archiving policy, your study-unit areas will remain accessible to tutors and students for revision purposes etc, as follows:

 9. Does IT Services offer training sessions on the use of the VLE?